Farm managers ensure the smooth running of a farm or estate by overseeing operations and making sound business decisions

 What to expect

-- Although much of the work can be office based, work activities are also highly dependent on the weather.
+- Although much of the work can be office based, many work activities will be outside and highly dependent on the weather.

 - You should be prepared for an element of isolation, although many farming communities have a strong social life.

 - Travel during the working day may occasionally be necessary.
 Where farming companies and growers have interests abroad there may be opportunities to work overseas.

 Previous hands-on farming experience and technical knowledge are as important as academic qualifications, and some employers may appoint you on the basis of your experience alone.